 Crosscutting Concepts

 The human body is a system made of many smaller systems.
 Those smaller systems are made of multiple parts (organs) that are made of tissues.
 Those tissues are made of cells with specialized functions.
 The digestive system has cells with specific digestion-related functions.
-One of the key functions of the cells in the digestive system is the production of different enzymes.
-Those enzymes help break down (digest) foods into nutrients that can be absorbed.
-The structure of an enzyme is specific, and it determines the substrate type it can break down in the process of digestion.
+One key example is the intestinal epithelial cell, which lines the small intestine.
+This kind of cell produces lactase, an enzyme that breaks down the two-unit sugar lactose into smaller digestible sugars called galactose and glucose.
+These cells have small finger-like projections called villi that help absorb these nutrients from the small intestine into the bloodstream.

-In a digestive system, cells in the small intestine produce the enzyme lactase that digests lactose into two smaller units, glucose and galactose.
-These smaller products can be absorbed by the small intestine.
-Some individuals have a natural difference in their digestive processes, including decreased amounts of the enzyme, lactase.
+Some individuals have a natural difference in their digestive processes, including producing decreased amounts of the enzyme, lactase.
 This is often referred to as lactose intolerance.
-Because of this decreased amount of lactase, more lactose passes from the small intestine into the large intestine without being broken down into glucose and galactose.
-Excess lactose in the large intestine can lead to uncomfortable digestive symptoms, such as gas, bloating, and diarrhea.
+Because of this decreased amount of lactase in the small intestine, more lactose passes from the small intestine into the large intestine without being broken down into glucose and galactose.
+When lactose enters the large intestine, it is consumed by bacteria in a process called bacterial fermentation which produces gas as a byproduct.
+This is what can lead to uncomfortable digestive symptoms, such as gas, bloating, and diarrhea.
 These symptoms happen more often when eating dairy products that have a higher lactose content, like milk.